Level: Beginner

 Contents

 Detecting keyboard input works differently in Stencyl than it does in other systems.
-We use the notion of a Control to make your keyboard controls flexible and easy to remap.
+We use the notion of a an Control to make your keyboard controls flexible and easy to remap.

+A Control is a name that you assign to an action in a game.
 For example, if we were designing a control scheme for a Mario game, it would look like this.

 The same idea applies to Stencyl, through a game’s Controls Page.
 To set Controls, click the Settings button, shown below, to open that dialog.